 By Melissa Mitri, RD

 At least one-third of adults will experience the inability to sleep at least once in their lives.
 Research shows poor sleep negatively affects our exercise performance and brain function.
 It can also lead to intense food cravings and weight gain.
 Establishing healthy habits for good sleep is essential to overall health and well-being.
-Sleep supplements can also help promote restful sleep.
+Sleep supplements, such as CBD tablets, may also help promote restful sleep.
 Here are a few tips to help you get the best sleep you can.

 Establish a Nighttime Routine

 Create a peaceful bedtime routine.
 Shut off phones, tablets and TVs at least an hour before you hit the hay.
 Any type of technology keeps your brain awake.
 Instead, read a book, take a warm bath or meditate.
 These relaxing activities will calm your mind and body and prepare you for a good night’s sleep.

 Eat the Right Foods

 Diet also plays a role in your sleep quality.
 Certain foods like almonds, walnuts, kiwis, milk, bananas and oatmeal can improve sleep quality.

 These foods are high in antioxidants and can reduce inflammation, promoting restful sleep.
 They are also good sources of serotonin and melatonin, hormones that help you relax.

 Stick to a Schedule

 Whenever possible, try to go to sleep and wake up around the same time each day.
 This routine supports your natural circadian rhythms, and after a few weeks you will naturally start to feel sleepy around that time.